cryptoadvance/specter-desktop/babel/README.md

 Select where you want to save the source code on your local computer and hit "Clone".

-If you're presented with the following choice, select "For my own purposes":
+When you're presented with the following choice, select "For my own purposes":

 <img src="img/github_desktop_setup_01.jpg">